tinacms/tina.io/content/blog/simple-markdown-blog-nextjs.md

 **This is your bread and butter for retrieving page-level data in Next.** You can use `getInitialProps` fetch data from an external api, or as seen in this example, you can get ahold of local data sources.

-<tip>**Note:** this method only works for components defined in the `pages/` directory, i.e., `page` components.
-You cannot use this method on child components, but you can pass down the data received to these child components, as you see being done with `Layout` in the example above.</tip>
+> **Note:** this method only works for components defined in the `pages/` directory, i.e., `page` components.
+You cannot use this method on child components, but you can pass down the data received to these child components, as you see being done with `Layout` in the example above.

 `Layout` is being passed props such as the site title and description.
 If you look at the data in `src/data/config.json`, you’ll see the values these props are referencing.
 Go ahead and change the site title to your project name, then watch it update in the header.